 Shark Rocket DeluxePro Ultra-Light Corded Stick Vacuum

-The Rocket DeluxePro stick vacuum is another strong contender from the aptly named Shark.
-Its design minimizes any loss of suction.
+The Rocket DeluxePro stick vacuum is another strong contender from the aptly named Shark pile.
+Its well-constructed design minimizes any loss of suction capacity when cleaning up dust and pet hair.

-Much like the original, it’s lightweight at 8 pounds — while other models of similar power weigh 9 pounds — and has swivel steering making it easy to maneuver.
+Much like the original, it’s lightweight at 8 pounds — while other stick vacuums of similar suction capacity weigh 9 pounds — and has swivel steering making it easy to maneuver.

-Its dust cup has twice the capacity of the original rocket making it ideal for cleaning large areas.
+Its dust cup has twice the original rocket's capacity, making it one of the best for cleaning large areas.

 We’d recommend this for those who live in a small apartment and are looking to replace their main vacuum cleaner that likely weighs over 9 pounds.